Pontifical Catholic University of Peru: History

 The Catholic University of Lima began activities in 1917 with two schools: Letters and Laws.
 The classes began in some free classrooms of the La Recoleta school, near the Plaza Francia.

 In 1918, it was renamed the Catholic University of Peru as its founders wanted.
 In 1932, the Higher Institute of Commercial Sciences, the Women's Institute of Higher Studies, and the Institute of Languages were created.
 In 1933, when the university had more than 500 students, the Schools of Engineering, and Political and Economical Sciences were established.
 In 1935, the School of Education was created.
 In 1936, the Escuela Normal Urbana was created.
 In 1939, the Academy of Catholic Art was founded, with Adolf Winternitz as its director.
-The university is still one of only a small number to offer an arts major in Perú.
+The university is still one of only a small number to offer an arts major in Peru.
 On 30 September 1942, the Holy See granted the university the title of "Pontifical" and it called itself the Pontifical Catholic University of Peru.

 In 1944, the Peruvian thinker José de la Riva-Agüero y Osma died, leaving his inheritance to the university, including the Riva-Agüero house, the O'Higgins house and the Pando farm (San Miguel), as well as rural lands in Lima and Pisco.
 It made him the university's principal benefactor.

 Initially, Riva-Agüero thought of leaving his fortune to his alma mater, the Royal and Pontifical University of San Marcos in Lima, but decided to leave it to the Catholic University, because he considered San Marcos to be dominated by liberal ideas.

 In 1949, the university obtained its autonomy from the National University of San Marcos, by which it had been governed, according to Law 11003.